sitepoint/orchestra/readme.txt

 same table as Wordpress, otherwise all Wordpress tables will be erased.
 If you want to create the tables for your entities, use `orm:schema-tool:update`.

+= What Coding Style Guidelines to use? =

+I recommend following the [Symfony2 Coding Standards](http://symfony.com/doc/2.0/contributing/code/standards.html) instead of the Wordpress Coding Guidelines.
+Sf2PluginBase itself and the templates use the Symfony2 Coding Standards.

 == Changelog ==